lightsail-network/lumensigner/docs/usb_relay.md

 This is a security risk - please login as the 'pi' user and type 'passwd' to set a new password.
 ```

-If someone savvy got access to your SeedSigner, they could sign into it and potentially upload malicious code.
+If someone savvy got access to your LumenSigner, they could sign into it and potentially upload malicious code.
 To add an extra layer of protection, change the default 'pi' user's password now by typing `passwd`:
 ```
 pi@raspberrypi:~ $ passwd
 Changing password for pi.